Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

         if isinstance(error, BadDateArgument):
             await interaction.response.send_message(str(error))

-Instead of printing plainly to :obj:`sys.stderr`, the standard ``logging`` module can be configured instead - which is what discord.py uses to write its own exceptions.
+Instead of printing plainly to :obj:`sys.stderr`, the standard :mod:`logging` module can be configured instead - which is what discord.py uses to write its own exceptions.

 Whilst logging is a little bit more involved to set up, it has some added benefits such as using coloured text